MuzafferCemAtes/DataAnalystPortfolio/Microsoft Power BI Data Analyst Capstone Project/Readme.md

 ## Project Overview

-This project is part of the **"Microsoft Power BI Data Analyst"** certification course offered by Microsoft.
+This project is part of the **"Microsoft Power BI Data Analyst"** certification Coursera course offered by Microsoft.
 The capstone project revolves around applying advanced Power BI skills to analyze and visualize data for Tailwind Traders, a retail company.
 The goal is to transform raw data into actionable insights, providing a comprehensive overview of the company's sales and profits.

 The project involves creating interactive dashboards that enable informed decision-making through storytelling and insights derived from data analysis.
 The dashboards are designed to simulate a real-world business scenario, demonstrating expertise in Power BI, data modeling, and DAX expressions.